peak-ai/jedlik/README.md

 Deletes the document that matches the given key parameter.

-- `options.conditions?: ConditionMap<T>` - conditions to apply to the deletion - if the condition evaluates to false, then the delete will fail
+- `options.conditions?: Conditions<T>` - conditions to apply to the deletion - if the condition evaluates to false, then the delete will fail

 #### `Model.on(eventName: EventName, callback: (document?: Document<T>) => void): void`